France

 Impact date: To 31 December 2026 A discretionary power has been given to the préfets until 31 December 2026 to regularize illegal workers working in jobs and geographical areas where there is a recruitment shortage.
 In practice, this involves granting a one year’s residence permit, applicable if the individual has:

-- Worked as a salaried employee in a job included in the list of jobs and geographical areas that have experienced recruitment difficulties for at least 12 consecutive or non-consecutive months over the last 24 months
+- worked as a salaried employee in a job included in the list of jobs and geographical areas that have experienced recruitment difficulties for at least 12 consecutive or non-consecutive months over the last 24 months

-- Held a job in one of these jobs or areas
+- held a job in one of these jobs or areas

-- Proven uninterrupted residence in France for at least three years and
+- proven uninterrupted residence in France for at least three years and

-- A clean criminal record (“bulletin n°2”) with no convictions, inabilities or disqualifications
+- a clean criminal record (“bulletin n°2”) with no convictions, inabilities or disqualifications

 There is discretion to refuse regularization even if the above conditions are met.
 Préfets will have to take into account the social and family integration of the illegal workers, whether they comply with public order, whether they are integrated into French society and whether they embrace the way of life and values of French society and the principles of the Republic.